gumaerc-testorg/1.74-fall-2020/content/pages/framing-the-discussion/class-1-the-food-security-debate.md

 ### Another Pessimist

 *   Jonathan Foley.
-2011. "[The Other Inconvenient Truth: How Agriculture is Changing the Face of Our Planet (YouTube)](https://www.youtube.com/watch?v=uJhgGbRA6Hk&t=12s)."
+2011. "{{% resource_link "313816cc-4248-426a-9d37-27c54742d0ce" "The Other Inconvenient Truth: How Agriculture is Changing the Face of Our Planet (YouTube)" %}}."
 TEDx talk, published on YouTube September 2, 2011.

 ### Another Optimist

 *   Hans Rosling.
-2013. "[Don't Panic: The Truth About Population](https://search.alexanderstreet.com/view/work/bibliographic_entity%7Cvideo_work%7C3996909)."
+2013. "{{% resource_link "42f8c3bf-f70c-460e-b901-1a8a5bfbd96c" "Don't Panic: The Truth About Population" %}}."
 Produced by Wingspan Productions and The Open University for the BBC.

 Discussion Points